MMRIZE/MMM-CustomElementTime/README.md

 ## <a id="4e4c6a9aa9e5467daebcaf87fdef95ba"></a>I. Motivation & Concept
 Tons of MM modules have been handling time-related stuff for many years.
 A module developer needs to implement his logic to display "in 5 minutes" or "Friday, 25.
 December".
 Yup.
 It looks pretty straightforward at first glance until considering customizability or localization features.
 There was a relatively easy solution like `momentJS`.
 But now we are facing of deprecation of `momentJS`.
 Maybe `luxon` would be the best alternative, but...

 JavaScript environment is evolving every day so fast.
-Now we can obtain brand new weapons - `Custom Element` and `Intl`.
+Now we can obtain brand new weapons - `Custom Element` and `Intl`(Frankly, they have existed for several years already).
 I think these new features will change (and is changing) the whole things of Javascript applications, including MagicMirror.

 This MM module gives the custom element `<mm-time>`, which can **`display time`** in the MM screen anywhere.

 This module is not just for average users, and even more, it is a THING for developers.
 However, even ordinary users can use this tag wherever they want, and HTML is allowed.
 For example, you can put this `<mm-time>` tag in the `helloworld` module to display your custom world-clocks or event countdown.

-For the developer, you can use this tag to reduce your code and not worry about handling displaying time.
+For the developer; you can use this tag to reduce your code and not worry about handling displaying time.
 With just inserting `<mm-time>` into your module's screen output, you don't need to make logic for taking time-related stuff by yourself.
 Additionally, this tag can give more than your expectation.

 This module and custom tag `<mm-time>` is made with only pure Javascript.
 Without `momentJS` or something 3rd Party dependency, probably you can handle the time how to show, I hope.
 (But the calculation of time is a different perspective.)